dotnet/linker/docs/fixing-warnings.md

-`UnconditionalSuppressMessage` is like `SuppressMessage` but it is preserved into IL, so the trimmer can see the suppression even after build and publish. `SuppressMessage` and `#pragma` directives are only present in source, so they can't be used to silence warnings from the trimmer.
+`UnconditionalSuppressMessage` is like `SuppressMessage` but it is preserved into IL, so the trimmer can see the suppression even after build and publish. `SuppressMessage` and `#pragma` directives are only present in source so they can't be used to silence warnings from the trimmer.
 Be very careful when suppressing trim warnings: it's possible that the call may be trim-compatible now, but as you change your code that may change and you may forget to review all the suppressions.